BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Atacama Desert for stargazing?
+When is the absolute best time to visit the Atacama Desert, and what should I pack for it?

-How do I get around San Pedro de Atacama and its surrounding attractions?
+How do I get around San Pedro de Atacama and the surrounding attractions?

-What's the deal with altitude sickness in San Pedro, and how can I prevent it?
+What's the deal with altitude sickness, and how can I prepare for it?

 Ready to Plan Your Trip?